Manuscripts must be in English.

 9.2.
 End with a one-sentence summary of your conclusion, emphasizing why it is relevant.

 10.1.
 This section is optional.
 You can thank those who either helped with the experiments, or made other important contributions, such as discussing the protocol, commenting on the manuscript.

 11.1.
 Author(s) should follow the latest edition of APA style in referencing.
 Please visit www.apastyle.orgto learn more about APA style.

 The References section in an APA-style paper has a particular purpose:

 It lists the work you have referred to in your writing.
-So if you mention a book, a book chapter, a journal article, or any other source, you should include it among the references.
+Therefore, if you mention a book, a book chapter, a journal article, or any other source, you should include it among the references.
 You should keep in mind that the references begin on a separate page in a paper you write.
-Like the rest of your paper, it is double spaced.
-So type the section heading (i.e., the word References, centered in bold type) followed on the next line by the first reference.
+Like the rest of your paper, it is double-spaced.
+Consequently, type the section heading (i.e., the word References, centered in bold type) followed on the next line by the first reference.
 Do not include a blank line after each reference.

-There are several ways of citing references as your create your text, but all of them involve mentioning the author or authors and the year in which the source was published or presented.
-You use last names only unless there are different authors with the same last name, which could confuse a reader; in that case, use the initials of the different authors in addition to the last name.
-So the reference style within the body of your paper is simple: last names of the author(s) and year of the work.
+There are several ways of citing references as you create your text, but all of them involve mentioning the author or authors and the year in which the source was published or presented.
+Use last names only if there are different authors with the same last name, which could confuse a reader; in that case, use the initials of the different authors in addition to the last name.
+Therefore, the reference style within the body of your paper is simple: last names of the author(s) and year of the work.
 However, if you have just mentioned a source, you may not need to cite the year again.
-Te general rule is that, within a given pharagraph, you need to include the year only once.
-Every time you mention work with one or two authors, you cite all names and the date.
+The general rule is that, within a given paragraph, you need to include the year only once.
+Every time you mention a work with one or two authors, you must cite all names and the date.

 Citing archive documents is made mentioning the document name, year, followed by consulted page/pages.